ZhihaoWu95/ZhihaoWu95.github.io/_pages/about.md

 🌟 **DepthFake** has been accepted by **IEEE S&P 2023** (Big 4, CCF-A), Congratulations!

 <h2>Researches</h2>
-🚀 **AdvPainting** : The new attack paradigm that bypasses these defenses by leveraging the image modality alone.
-By injecting imperceptible adversarial perturbations into the input image, it can enable successful jailbreaks even when paired with clean prompts (e.g., "a woman").
+🚀 **AdvPainting** : The new attack paradigm that bypasses the T2I model safety checkers by injecting imperceptible adversarial perturbations into the input image only.
+It can enable successful jailbreaks even when paired with clean prompts (e.g., "a woman").

 🚀 **MYOPIA** : The first work leverages unlearnable examples to safeguard facial privacy in personlized Text-to-Image synthesis.
 The concept of unlearnable examples differs from adversarial examples by preventing the target model from capturing genuine facial features rather than disrupting the feature representation.